Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 # The Exam Format
 First off, the interest will probably be with the "What is the certification exam like" or "what do I get out of the exam".

-I have done a practical hands on exam in offensive security and a multiple choice exam for offensive security.
+I have completed a practical hands on exam in offensive security and a multiple choice exam for offensive security.
 I learned, applied and retained much more in a practical exam setting.

 The exam is all hands-on.
 There are zero multiple choice questions.
-It is scenario based (2) requiring not just technical knowledge of Splunk and ELK but understanding the business and its critical assets.
+It is a scenario based (2) exam.
+Requiring not just technical knowledge of Splunk and ELK but understanding the business and critical assets in order to inform your investigative process.
 There is a component of network traffic analysis to mix it up and give another way  to gain visibility on the attack.

 The practical portion is 2 full days.
-This is the investigation portion.

 There is also an additional 2 days for report writing.
-That is, take all the notes from the practical portion and reporting on the what the attacker 'did'.
+That is, take all the notes from the practical portion and report on the what the attacker 'did'.
 That could be anything from the Cyber Kill Chain, such as initial infection, moving to different systems, persistence and or something related to "acting on objectives".

 More can be read [Here](https://www.elearnsecurity.com/certification/ecir/)

-## Difficulty of exam
+## Exam Difficulty
 Investigation is contextual, based on critical assets, initial infection and the network etc.

-The exam is difficult in that identifying each technique used and each stage on the kill chain is not a point and click exercise, nor is it to the extreme difficulty where you need years of experience in the field.
+The exam is difficult in that identifying each technique used and each stage on the kill chain is not a point and click exercise, nor is it to the extreme difficulty requiring years of experience in the field.

-The exam for me at least seemed balanced between requiring most of the investigation techniques taught in the course and requiring use of the "process of investigation" taught in the course.
-By process of investigation I mean following the indicators that you have found instead of copy pasting pre-made queries (like my cheat sheet).
+The exam for me seemed balanced between requiring most of the investigation techniques taught in the course, and requiring use of the "process of investigation" taught in the course.
+By process of investigation I mean following the indicators that you have found, instead of copy pasting pre-made queries (like my cheat sheet).
 In saying that, it did push me and my skills up a notch.

-The exam also requires friendly intelligence such as understanding which host is owned by which user etc (skills that pentesters use as well).
+The exam also requires friendly intelligence, such as understanding which host is owned by which user etc. (skills that pentesters use as well).

 Side note: The sources in the exam platforms are not the same as in the lab.
 So copy and paste will not work.